Magneli/Anki_addon/README.md

 # Status

-   * Functional on my own system, problematic to distribute.
+   * UI pending rework, otherwise functional.
+   * Comes with a default setting for deck and template.
-   * UI is messy on unix systems.
+   * UI might display incorerctly on unix systems.

 # Todo

    * Rework the UI so that it displays properly on unix systems.
+   * Better option to change deck and template, currently requires renaming in source code.

 ## Resources